 Health and Physical Education

-At Baxter Primary School, the purpose of the Health and Physical Education program is to provide equal opportunities in sport for all children regardless of their gender, body type or physical ability.
-We provide competition at all levels, so that Baxter Primary School children may participate and develop to their maximum potential.
-At Baxter, we develop and promote sporting opportunities for all children and we try to promote an enjoyment of sport appropriate to the child’s age.
+At Baxter Primary School, the purpose of our Health and Physical Education program is to provide equal opportunities in sport for all children regardless of their gender, body type or physical ability.
+At Baxter, we develop and promote sporting opportunities for all children and we try to promote an enjoyment of sport, appropriate to the child’s age.
 Our aim is to teach primary age children the benefits of sport and keeping fit and healthy.
-It is our ambition to ensure that as many children as possible are involved in sport and to promote a sense of fair play and sportsmanship.
+It is our ambition to ensure that as many children as possible are involved in sport and to promote a sense of fair play and good sportsmanship.

 This is implemented by each grade being allocated a 55 minute physical education lesson each week.
-Children in the Foundations year and grade 1 will participate in an additional hour long PMP session that will take place one morning a week, led by the grade teachers.
-Grade F/1/2 children participate in a 6 week intensive swimming and water safety program.
-Meanwhile the children in grades 3-6 partake in a 60 minute sport education session each week and the grade 4-6 children are provided with an additional 2 hours of health per week.
-The children in grades 5 & 6 will participate in winter and summer inter-school sports, competing against other schools within the Murdoch District.
-Many children in grades 3-6 will also have the opportunity to represent the school in district events such as athletics, cross country and swimming.
-Some children may then progress to Divisional / Regional /State level competition.
+Children in Foundation and Year 1 participate in an additional hour long PMP session that takes place one morning a week, led by the grade teachers.
+Year F/1/2 children also participate in a 6 week intensive swimming and water safety program.
+Meanwhile the children in Year 3-6 partake in a 60 minute sport education session each week and Year 4-6 children are provided with an additional 2 hours of health per week. year 5 & 6 students participate in winter and summer inter-school sports, competing against other schools within the Murdoch District.
+Many children in Year 3-6 will also have the opportunity to represent the school in district events such as athletics, cross country and swimming.
+Some children may then progress to Divisional / Regional / State level competition.